rk8874/Facebook_Post/README.md

 # Credential
 Create the account on the facebook graph API.

-Create app on facebook graph API.
+Create a App on facebook graph API.
+Generate Access_token.